QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 [Space(value)]
 ```

-Let's says you attached this csharp script to an
+Let's says you attached this c# script
-entity, then you can get other properties (like
+to an entity, then you can get other properties (like
 the collider, ...) using

 ```cs